 Our Approach

-Humanity United is a grantmaking and operating foundation that takes a trust-based approach, honoring the lived experience and agency of those closest to the issues we focus on.
-Our work is underlined by a core set of beliefs about the system we are trying to change, and about our role within that system:
+Humanity United’s work is underlined by a core set of beliefs about the systems we are trying to change, and about our role within those systems:

-• We believe in the intrinsic dignity of all human beings.
+• We believe in the intrinsic dignity and interconnectedness of all human beings.

-• We believe that enduring change happens when those who are closest to the issues have the agency to act and make decisions about the issues that impact them.
+• We believe that enduring change happens when those who are closest to issues have the agency to act and make decisions about what impacts them.

 • We believe that current institutions and power structures, if unchecked, exacerbate inequities for those most impacted by violent conflict and exploitation.

-• We believe that we are most effective when we play a dual role: shifting power to and supporting the agency of those most impacted by violent conflict and exploitation, and holding powerful institutions accountable and advocating for structural change.
+• We believe that we are most effective when we play a dual role: shifting power to and supporting the agency of those most impacted by violent conflict and exploitation, as well as holding powerful institutions accountable and advocating for structural change.

-What is the core work we are engaged in and why?
+What is the core work we are engaged in?

 We work at the intersection of human rights, peacebuilding, locally grounded action, and influencing systems to recognize shared humanity.

-We focus on two specific portfolios of work: Peacebuilding and Forced Labor & Human Trafficking.
-In addition, we invest in a cross-cutting Public Engagement portfolio that includes investigative journalism, policy change, and strategic communications as leverage points to try and shift harmful systems and practices towards a recognition of shared humanity.
+We focus on two specific programmatic portfolios of work: Peacebuilding and Forced Labor & Human Trafficking.
+Our third, cross-cutting portfolio, Public Engagement, includes investigative journalism, policy change, and strategic communications as leverage points to shift harmful systems and practices toward a recognition of shared humanity.
+In addition, we invest in work on Racial Justice & Equity to address conditions and systems that have long harmed BIPOC lives through prioritizing local agency and community expertise.

 How do we carry out this work?

-As a private foundation based in the United States, we are privileged to engage with a wide range of stakeholders around the world.
-We believe that we have a responsibility to make sure institutions are informed by and responsive to the individuals and communities most impacted by violence and exploitation and that those individuals and communities can access systems that impact them.
+We believe that we have a responsibility to ensure institutions are informed by and responsive to the individuals and communities most impacted by violence and exploitation.
+We also believe that those individuals and communities should have access to the systems that impact them.
 In order to meet the needs of our partners and focus on the conditions we seek to cultivate, we anchor our work in five strategic pillars.

 1) We work through relationships and networks

 Much of our work is locally-driven and network-supported.
-It is important for HU to be in relationship not only to local communities but also to the communities and networks of advocates and organizations that are also working for enduring peace and freedom in the world.
-Our organization’s credibility derives from the integrity of our relationships and the strength of our networks.
+It is important for HU to be in a relationship not only to local communities but also to the communities and networks of advocates and organizations that are also working for enduring peace and freedom.
+By investing in networks, we acknowledge the power of collective action.

 2) We practice a philosophy of “accompaniment”

-One of the most persistent challenges is the deep inequity of access to financial capital and broken accountability structures that reinforce the power of certain institutions.
+The deep inequity of access to financial capital and broken accountability structures that reinforce the power of certain institutions remains a persistent challenge.
 We acknowledge we are part of that system.
 As a result, we are on an active journey of devolving power to those who are closest to the issues—within our organization, in the U.S., and around the world.

-When we engage in relationships with our partners and grantees, we practice accompaniment – a long-term, multi-year commitment to walking alongside partners closest to the context in which they work, in a way that reinforces the sufficiency, capacity, and power of their own approaches.
+When we engage in relationships with our partners and grantees, we practice accompaniment – a long-term, multi-year commitment to walking alongside partners in a way that reinforces the sufficiency, capacity, and power of their own approaches.
 This means we engage as deeply with our partners as they want us to.
-Accompaniment isn’t directive and requires a willingness to trust and follow adaptation.
+Accompaniment isn’t directive and requires a willingness to trust and adapt.

 3) We are learning-focused, systems-enabled, and people-centered

-Our relationships with our partners hinge on forms of mutual learning that are most beneficial to their work.
-We actively strive to shift away from extractive models of learning in philanthropy and towards an approach of cross-pollinating and facilitating shared knowledge.
+Our relationships with our partners hinge on mutual learning.
+We actively strive to shift away from extractive models of learning in philanthropy and toward an approach of facilitating shared knowledge.
 A systems lens helps us better understand the complexity of the environments in which we operate and informs and affects decisions about how to adapt effectively.
-At the same time, we recognize that systems are made of people, and that complex web of human relationships has the potential to harm, enhance, heal, and solve.
-Hence, we approach our decisions based on how individuals have to live their lives, honoring the spirit of ubuntu (“I am because we are”).
+We approach our decisions based on how individuals have to live their lives, honoring the spirit of ubuntu (“I am because we are”).

 Our program strategies must be emergent, responsive, and inclusive of the communities we serve – those who experience first-hand the exploitation and violent conflict we seek to address.